-The Active Cruise Control with Braking Feature
+The Adaptive Cruise Control with Braking Feature

-NOTE: Whenever the cruise control is set, the active cruise control with braking feature is also set.
+NOTE: Whenever the cruise control is set, the adaptive cruise control with braking feature is also set.
+You can not engage cruise control without also using all the features of the Bendix[®] Wingman[®] Advanced^m system.